okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-event-hook/verify-your-endpoint/index.md

 title: Verify Your Endpoint
 ---

-After registering the event hook, you need to trigger a one-time verification process by making a POST request to `POST https://{yourOktaDomain}/api/v1/eventHooks/${id}/lifecycle/verify`.
-The `id` is the system-generated unique ID value for the Event Hook object, which Okta returned in the `eventHook` object when you regigstered the event hook.
+After registering the event hook, you need to trigger a one-time verification process, by making a `POST` request to `https://{yourOktaDomain}/api/v1/eventHooks/${id}/lifecycle/verify`.
+The `id` value here is the system-generated unique ID value for the Event Hook object, which Okta returned in the `eventHook` object when you registered the event hook.

-When Okta receives this request, it, in turn, calls out to your external service, making a verification request to it.
+When Okta receives your request, it, in turn, calls out to your external service, making a one-time verification request to it.
+You need to have implemented functionality in your service to handle the expected request and response.
 The purpose of this step is to prove that you control the endpoint.
-You need to have implemented functionality in your service to handle the expected request and response.

-If verification is successful, Okta responds to your call to the the `/verify` endpoint with an Event Hook object that includes a property named `verificationStatus` set to `VERIFIED`.
+If verification is successful, Okta responds to your call to the `/verify` endpoint with an Event Hook object that includes a property named `verificationStatus` set to `VERIFIED`.

 <NextSectionLink/>